 Diagram of an orange with a slice removed, showing the inside segments.

-Better focus and creativity
+Better focus

 Line drawing of a tree with a circle around it, with labels indicating 'Root', 'Trunk', and 'Branches'.